daytonaio/content/definitions/20240819_definition_scalability.md

 ---
-title: 'Scalability'
+title: "Scalability"
 description:
-  'Scalability refers to the ability of a system, network, or process to handle a growing amount of work or its potential to be enlarged to accommodate that growth.
-It is a crucial characteristic for businesses and technologies that are experiencing rapid growth or expecting increased demand in the future.'
+  "Scalability refers to the ability of a system, network, or process to handle a growing amount of work or its potential to be enlarged to accommodate that growth.
+It is a crucial characteristic for businesses and technologies that are experiencing rapid growth or expecting increased demand in the future."
 ---

 # Scalability